PlesaLab/gene-map-nBC-docker/README.md

 ## PART II: DropSynth Oligo-Generation Pipeline

 > [!Warning]
-> This software is still in beta - some features have not been exhaustively tested.
+> This pipeline is still in beta - some features have not been exhaustively tested.
-> Use at your own risk.

 ### Overview